 Clapp and his colleagues found that women tested at themed parties had higher rates of intoxication than women at non-theme parties.
 Women may be de-inhibited by the costumes themselves or the costumes may make the party feel more like an alcoholiday.

 Happy Halloween everybody!
-Celebrate safely!Lisa Wade, PhD is a professor at Occidental College.
-She is the author of American Hookup, a book about college sexual culture, and a textbook about gender.
-You can follow her on Twitter, Facebook, and Instagram.
+Celebrate safely!Lisa Wade, PhD is an Associate Professor at Tulane University.
+She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
+You can follow her on Twitter and Instagram.